zmre/awesome-security-for-ai/README.md

 ## QA

+_Products that add quality controls and testing for GenAI workflows other than express testing of models.
+These tend to focus more on prompts and APIs._

 * [Freeplay AI](https://freeplay.ai) - Test and track prompts, their performance and versions over time
 * [Prompt Security Fuzzer](https://www.prompt.security/fuzzer) - Open-source tool to help you harden your GenAI applications [![code](https://img.shields.io/github/license/prompt-security/ps-fuzz)](https://github.com/prompt-security/ps-fuzz/)
 * [LLMFuzzer](https://github.com/mnns/LLMFuzzer): Open-source fuzzing framework specifically designed for LLMs, especially for their integrations in applications via APIs [![code](https://img.shields.io/github/license/mnns/LLMFuzzer)](https://github.com/mnns/LLMFuzzer/)

 ## Training Data Protection

+_Products that specifically address private data in the training of models and sometimes also in prompts to models that have been trained using their protections._

 * [Synthesis AI](https://synthesis.ai) - Simulation and synthetic data for computer vision training
 * [Protopia AI](https://protopia.ai) - "Stained glass transforms" of text and image data when training preserves privacy in model and inferences